 Once the history lesson is over, the mid-section of the docu shifts to exploring the career of Bruce Lee.
 Lee’s Hong Kong boom and subsequent struggles to break through to Hollywood have already been extensively documented elsewhere.
 Although this section goes on rather long, Iron Fists and Kung Fu Kicks manages to intertwine his rising, falling, and rising again fortunes with the wider picture of kung fu’s rising influence on the West.
 Grindhouse cinemas playing poorly dubbed Hong Kong movies were starting to rake in the dollars during the 80s and Lee’s posthumous fame with Enter The Dragon broke the genre into the mainstream.

 After the section dealing with Lee the show does flap around somewhat for focus.
-Legends Jackie Chan and Sammo Hung are covered within the context of how lax health and safety attitudes (and limited budgets) led to astonishingly dangerous stunts becoming the genre’s hallmark.
+Legends Jackie Chan (Bleeding Steel) and Sammo Hung are covered within the context of how lax health and safety attitudes (and limited budgets) led to astonishingly dangerous stunts becoming the genre’s hallmark.
 It’s odd that the influence of such mastery as Jet Li is missed out whilst there is still time to breeze past the expanding sources of ‘kung fu’ movies (such as Thai ‘Ong Bak’ and Indonesian ‘The Raid’), but clearly a directorial choice was made here.

 One interesting and unexpected parallel the documentary draws is the rise of kung fu movies along with a thoroughly engaged African American audience who connected with the material in a time where cultural diversity was massively under-represented on the big screen.
 The era of blaxploitation movies synchronises well with the popularity of kung fu movies, and many African American talking heads reveal how hip hop moves or break dancing poses were directly inspired by far east fighting on their screens.